cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 !!!
 Note
     `cnpg_collector_first_recoverability_point` will be zero until
     your first backup to the object store.
-This is seperate from the WAL archival.
+This is separate from the WAL archival.

 ### User defined metrics